If you’re an artist or a crafter, you might already have an Etsy store, but you might have wondered how to actually make money on Etsy.

 To market the products you sell on Etsy, you’d have to be super creative in publishing posts.

-People’s attention these days are harder to catch, so think outside of the box when sharing your Etsy listings across your social media platforms.
+People’s attention these days is harder to catch, so think outside of the box when sharing your Etsy listings across your social media platforms.

-Take advantage of social media functions such as polls and raffles not only to increase your customer base, but also to create noise about your products.
+Take advantage of social media functions, such as polls and raffles, not only to increase your customer base but also to create buzz about your products.